gnat/css-scope-inline/README.md

 Use whatever you'd like, but there's a few advantages with this approach over Tailwind, Twind, UnoCSS:

-* No more [repeating styles](https://tailwindcss.com/docs/reusing-styles) on child elements (..no [@apply](https://tailwindcss.com/docs/reusing-styles#extracting-classes-with-apply), no `[&>thing]` per style).
-It's just CSS!
+* No [repeat styles](https://tailwindcss.com/docs/reusing-styles) on child elements (..no [@apply](https://tailwindcss.com/docs/reusing-styles#extracting-classes-with-apply), no `[&>thing]` on each style).
 * No endless visual noise on every `<div>`.
 Use a local `<style>` per group.
+* No difference in syntax between local and global styles.
+Universal CSS.
+* Regain your "inspect, play with styles, paste" workflow in your web browser!
+* No suffering from lost syntax highlighting on properties and units.
 * No high risk of eventually requiring a build step.
 * No chance of [deprecations](https://windicss.org/posts/sunsetting.html).
 16 lines is infinitely maintainable.
-* Get the ultra-fast "inspect, play with styles, paste" workflow back.
-* No suffering from missing syntax highlighting on properties and units.
 * No suffering from FOUC (a flash of unstyled content).
 * Zero friction movement of styles between inline and `.css` files.
 Just replace `me`
 * No special tooling or plugins to install.
-Universal vanilla CSS.

 ## ⚡ Workflow Tips